Information on data protection

 Information on the purposes, providers, technologies used, stored data and the storage period of individual cookies can be found under the link “Manage cookies” below.Manage cookies

-For marketing and optimization purposes, products and services of Lead Forensics (UK/EU law is still applied) are used on this website.
+For marketing and optimization purposes, products and services of Lead Forensics (UK) are used on this website.
+The transfer of personal data is based on the EU adequacy decision of 28.06.2021.
 Lead Forensics determines the actual history of your visit to this website, including sub-pages visited by business visitors.
 If IP addresses are collected, they are anonymized immediately after collection.
 Otherwise, only business IP addresses are collected and processed.
 No cookies or comparable technologies are used.
 On behalf of the operator of this website, Lead Forensics will use the collected information to evaluate your visit to the website, to compile reports on website activities and to provide further services to the website operator in connection with the use of the website and the internet.
 Further information on data protection can be found at https://www.leadforensics.com/privacy-and-cookies/.
 The use of Lead Forensics takes place on the basis of Art.
 6 para.
 1 lit. f GDPR and serves our legitimate economic interests.

 You can object to the data processing at any time with effect for the future by clicking on this link.
 We will then no longer store any further data.